adwid/db_manager/README.md

 ### Base

-All scripts are based on the idea that we are working on a current DB.
+All scripts are based on the idea that we are working on one DB at the time.
 To define and get that current DB's name, `setdb` and `getdb` must be used
 - `setdb` will write the argument in a hidden file.
 It also writes the DB on the `.odoorc` file (but this line is not mandatory and can be removed)
 - `getdb` simply reads and returns the content of the hidden file